Beckn-One/DEG/docs/implementation-guides/v2/Onboarding/IG_Onboarding_users_in_digital_energy_programs.md

 ### 18.2.
 17.2 On_Init Response

 The BPP verifies the provided credentials and checks for conflicts with existing enrollments.
+The response includes:

+* **`credentialVerification`**: Results of credential verification (status and verified credentials)
+* **`conflictCheck`**: Results of conflict checking with existing enrollments
+* **`requiredCredentials`**: List of credential types that are required for enrollment (with status indicating if provided)
+* **`requiredConsents`**: List of consent types that are required for enrollment (with indication of which are required vs optional)

-It returns either a rejection (with error) or proceeds to confirm.
+The BPP returns either a rejection (with error) or proceeds to confirm.
+The `requiredCredentials` and `requiredConsents` inform the BAP/Portal what must be collected before the `confirm` request.

 #### 18.2.1.
 Example: Successful Verification, No Conflicts